 A useful guide, the 3 R’s of Retirement, can be found on the District website.
 Following the correct procedures for retirement is very important.
 Contract faculty are automatically in the CalSTRS Defined Benefit plan.
 Adjunct faculty can find information about retirement options on the Adjunct Retirement Resource Center on the College Faculty Guild website.

 An addition to the District retirement plan, supplemental retirement options are available through the District.
-These allow faculty to not only save more for retirement but also reduce their taxable income each year.
-For rules and options on tax-deferred 403b and 457 accounts, see the District Retirement Services website.
+These allow faculty to not only save more for retirement but also reduce their taxable income each year!
+For options and to set up your tax-deferred 403b and 457 account, see the District Retirement Services website.
 To obtain salary deferral forms to have the funds deducted from your salary, contact Tess Mangalindan in the LACCD Payroll Office, email@example.com

 Contract and adjunct faculty are entitled to a number of leaves (e.g., illness, jury duty, etc.).
 See Article 25 of the collective bargaining agreement.

 The Office of Academic Affairs handles matters related to instruction.
 See the faculty resources sidebar on its website for useful information and forms.

 The Office of Academic Affairs sends offers of adjunct rate assignments for the next semester’s classes by the 10th week of the preceding semester to your LAVC email address or other District email.
 The email will come from a special email address firstname.lastname@example.org and faculty may indicate their acceptance or refusal of the offer by responding to the same address within 10 working days.
 No response to the offer within 10 days will be deemed as a refusal of the assignment.